Company Detail

 Make an Impact Where It Matters Most

 At Shalom House, Inc., we believe in the power of compassionate, community-based care to transform lives.
-We’re seeking a Residential Services Clinician who brings strong clinical expertise, initiative, and a genuine drive to make a difference.
+We’re seeking a Clinician who brings strong clinical expertise, initiative, and a genuine drive to make a difference.
 This role will evolve and assist us with the expansion of services through section 65.
 If you’re someone who takes ownership, thrives in a collaborative environment, and isn’t afraid to step up when it counts—this role offers the opportunity to lead, support, and grow in meaningful ways every day.

 Compensation & Benefits